-- Call-for-aid as installed must serve its intended function. (e.g. A bell sounds an alarm, a light is turned on or off-site personnel are notified when the system is activated.) - 2.
-When recording an "Inoperable", Level 3 deficiency and providing comments such as coiled-up, not fully extended, more than "x" distance from the floor, taped to the wall, etc., inspectors are also required to address the system functionality as supporting justification.
+- 1. Call-for-aid, as installed, must serve its intended function (e.g. a bell sounds an alarm, a light is turned on, or off-site personnel are notified when the system is activated). - 2.
+When recording an Inoperable, Level 3, deficiency and providing comments (e.g. coiled-up, not fully extended, more than "x" distance from the floor, taped to the wall, etc.), inspectors are also required to address the system functionality as supporting justification.
 Failure to provide the appropriate comments will result in the uploaded inspection being challenged by REAC. - 3.
-If the property has replaced the old Call-for-Aid system with a new electronic neck or hand-held type of system, the presence of any part of an inoperable system that remains must be recorded as "Inoperable", Level 3.
+If the property has replaced the old Call-for-Aid system with a new electronic neck or hand-held type of system, the presence of any part of an inoperable system that remains must be recorded as Inoperable, Level 3.